kosta4310/nodejs2022Q4-service/README.md

 After starting the app on port (4000 as default) you can open in your browser OpenAPI documentation by typing http://localhost:4000/doc/.
 For more information about OpenAPI/Swagger please visit https://swagger.io/.
+To change the port by default you need to change file's name .env.example to .env and to pass new value to PORT In folder a doc are openAPI files.They contain all the necessary information for working with the API.

+In root directory is Postman Collection file HomeLibrary1PostmanCollection.json

 ## Testing